programming-notes/user-registration-and-authentication-challenge/README.md

 ### Release 2:  Implement Logging Out
-If users can login, we'll also want to allow them to logout.
-Implement a controller method that will log a user out when they visit it.
-This will most likely involve deleting some content from the `session` hash.
+If users can log in, they'll also need to log out.
+So, let's build a log out feature.
+Add a route to the application that allows users to log out.
+What does the route handler need to do to log the user out?
+How did we track that a user was logged in?
+What would we need to change for the user to not be logged in?
+Could we delete some content from the `session` hash?

 ### Release 3:  Implement Authorization